 Are you contributing enough to get your employer’s match?

-Turning down free money is typically not the best idea.
-If your employer offers a match, make sure you’re putting in enough to take advantage of it!
+If your employer offers a match, it’s a good idea to check and make sure you’re putting in enough to take advantage of it.

 Will you turn 55 this year and become eligible for a catch-up contribution?

 HSA accountholders who are 55 or older are eligible for an additional $1,000 annual catch-up contribution.
 If you’re 55 or older, you have a wonderful opportunity to put a little extra money into your HSA each year as you get closer to retirement.

 Once you enroll in Medicare, you aren’t eligible to contribute to your HSA anymore.
 And if you enroll in Medicare mid-year, you must prorate your HSA contributions based on how many months you were eligible.
 If you don’t, you could end up with excess contributions that can be a headache to get straight.

 Also, if you delay your Medicare enrollment past your 65th birthday, your coverage when you do enroll will be retroactive to either your 65th birthday or 6 months before your enrollment date, whichever is smaller.
 If you’re planning on delaying your Medicare enrollment, you’ll want to stop contributing to your HSA either when you turn 65 or 6 months before you enroll, so you don’t end up with any excess contributions.